IanGoodbody/ECE281_Lab1/README.md

 another as one would expect for two's complement numbers.
 The binary inputs run from 0 to 3 while the outputs correspondingly decrease from 0 to -3, the binary value for weird numbers 0 and -4 are their own two's compliments, and the last three values of the table cycle from -3 to -1 for the input and from 3 to 1 for the output.

+Documentation: C2C Ryan Good helped me find the proper IEEE VHDL libraries to use arithmatic with Standard vectors.
+He also critiqued my formatting for vector indexes in the 8 bit testbench file.